GAM-team/GAM/wiki/Users-Drive-Copy-Move.md

 ...
   User: user@domaina.com, Drive Folder: Shared Drive A(<SharedDriveAID>), Retained
 ```
-To get this to work, yoo must check `Allow people outside of Domain A to access files` on Shared Drive A in domaina.com
+To get this to work, you must check `Allow people outside of Domain A to access files` on Shared Drive A in domaina.com